• Skip to primary navigation

 2. Replace Existing Hard Drive on Mac with SSD Drive

-Now that you have a Time Machine Backup of your Mac on an external drive, you can safely remove the current Hard Disk on your Mac and replace it with a New SSD Drive.
+Now that you have a Time Machine Backup of your Mac on a USB Drive, you can safely remove the current Hard Disk of your Mac and replace it with the New SSD Drive.

 1. If you are upgrading Mac Mini to SSD Drive, make sure that have TR6 and T8 Screw drivers, Logic Board Removal Tools and Spudger.